How To Lose Weight With Cardio

 It is truly amazing how quickly our bodies adapt to regular exercise programs.
 For instance:

-Whether you run or use resistance training, your body always tries to adapt to that exercise.
+When you ask how to lose weight with cardio, it’s essential that you rememember that your body always tries to adapt to your routine.
 When it acclimates itself to what you are doing it will slow down the calorie burn.
-That means to keep burning calories and losing weight, you will need to mix up different exercises, and the intensity levels.

-Cardio is any exercise that raises your heart rate and keeps it elevated for extended periods of time like:
+A heart pumping exercise is any exercise that raises your heart rate and keeps it elevated for extended periods of time like:

 • Spinning